 4. Learn a New Skill: Find a class or certification that’s relatively inexpensive.
 While learning something new, you’ll end up boosting your resume and meeting new people that could potentially help you find a job.

 5. Refresh Your Resume: Start over!
 Research new formats to use and look for ways to spice up your content.
 Keep the original so that you can copy information over, but it’s time for a facelift!
+Also, make sure to include keywords to ensure it’s picked up by the company ATS or other HR Solutions.

 6. Change Your Routine: Start going to a different coffee house.
 Walk/Run a different route.
 Get a week free pass at a different gym.
 Do things a little different for a while.
 You may meet some new and interesting people.